 of Cam's book Words In Our Beak Volume One.

-In any event, to the immediate left (number two) of my Japanese Maple, is my Japanese Larch (AKA Larix Kaempferi), and a small detail of this tree's unique needles can be seen in the next picture.
+In any event, to the immediate left (number two) of is my Japanese Larch (AKA Larix Kaempferi), and a small detail of this tree's unique needles can be seen in the next picture.

 The blossoms from this tree were discussed in yesterday's post here on Blogger.
 Number four is referencing my table-top fig tree which Juan V brought to me the last time he was here.
 As of this entry, I have no photos isolating this little tree, but stay tuned because I surely will have some in the near future.